-- No names are to be written on front of poster.
-Each poster entry MUST be submitted with a registration form taped to the BACK of the poster's upper right hand corner – neatly typed or printed.
+Do not write name on front of poster.
+Each poster is required to have a registration form taped to the BACK of the poster's upper right hand corner – neatly typed or printed.

-- The winners will be determined by a panel of judges.
-Judges will consist of RAPB Realtors®, and elected officials.
-The panel of judges will take the public’s vote into consideration while voting.
-Criteria for judging: adherence to the theme, creativity, appeal, neatness and reproducibility.
+The winners will be determined by a panel of judges.
+Criteria for judging: adherence to theme, originality and

 Essay Contest Rules:

-- All essay entries must be typed or neatly written, double-spaced, and must include a registration form which should appear on the back of the first page, upper right hand corner.
+All essay entries must be typed or neatly written, double-spaced, and must include a registration form which should appear on the back of the first page, upper right hand corner.
 Do not write name on front of the essay.